Slack vs Discord: Everything You Need to Know

 Slack vs Discord: Main features comparison

-Here’s an overview of the two apps’ features, side by side.
+Here’s a side-by-side overview of the two apps’ features.

 FeaturesSlackDiscord

-PricingOne free and three paid plans (starting from $8)One free and two paid plans (starting from $4.99)
+PricingOne free and 3 paid plans (starting from $8.75 per user per month)One free and 2 paid plans (starting from $2.99 per user per month)

 InterfaceSimple and intuitiveA bit more elaborate